natgo/wt-wiki-scraper/wikitext-transpiled/fleet/Type%20K-3%20No.1.md

 === Survivability and armour ===
 {{Specs-Fleet-Armour}}
 <!--Talk about the vehicle's armour.
 Note the most well-defended and most vulnerable zones, e.g. the ammo magazine.
 Evaluate the composition of components and assemblies responsible for movement and manoeuvrability.
 Evaluate the survivability of the primary and secondary armaments separately.
 Don't forget to mention the size of the crew, which plays an important role in fleet mechanics.
 Save tips on preserving survivability for the "Usage in battles" section.
 If necessary, use a graphical template to show the most well-protected or most vulnerable points in the armour.-->
 Relatively well-armoured, large ship with high survivability for its rank.
 Its major weakness is in being prone to fires.
-Major strength in a high crew count of 65, one of the largest in its battle rating class (after [[Flower class (K-218)|Flower-class]]).
+Major strength in a high crew count of 65, one of the largest in its battle rating class (after [[HMCS Brantford]]).
 Weapons are relatively well distributed, making them a difficult targets to take down separately.
 While the ship itself is large in size, its frontal cross-section is relatively small, making it a tricky target in a hands of a more experienced player.
 Secondary anti-aircraft armament, while powerful, is centred around sides, making ship most prone to the attacks from a rear.
 Another potential weak-point are ammunition racks exposed over the water line, however those can be minimized by reducing the ammunition count by half.

 === Mobility ===
 {{Specs-Fleet-Mobility}}